DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-07-07-reviewing-course-statuses.md

 A ‘Published with unpublished changes’ status occurs when the user has saved changes to a published course.
 The changes remain unpublished until the user publishes the course again.

 This status is problematic as users may not realise they must publish the course again before we show their changes on Find.

-Additionally, we do not show what changes have been made to the descriptions.
-This could cause confusion if the user cannot remember what they changed or if other users of the same account cannot view the changes.
+We do not show users' changes to the descriptions in Publish.
+This could confuse users if they cannot remember what they changed or if other users of the same account cannot view the changes.

 ### Withdrawn